Mathematica is installed on all classroom computers.

-- Hands-on Start to Mathematica (videos) Follow along in Mathematica as you watch this multi-part screencast that teaches you the basics—how to create your first notebook, calculations, visualizations, interactive examples, and more.
+- Hands-on Start to Wolfram Mathematica This tutorial helps you get started with Mathematica—learn how to create your first notebook, run calculations, generate visualizations, create interactive models, analyze data, and more.

 - How To Topics Access step-by-step instructions ranging from how to create animations to basic syntax information.